 You also adjust the speeds you cruise at by pushing buttons on the handlebars.

-Slow Speed Mode Or No Wake Mode
+Slow Speed Mode, No Wake Mode And 5MPH Mode

 This is nice to have if you dock your jet ski at a marina with strict speed limits.